 On the positive side, the ESFJ is perfect for the INTJ.
-INTJs admire ESFJs’ warmth and social skills — not only they take a good care of their INTJ partners, they also make their life easier by helping them deal with the outside world.
+INTJs admire ESFJs’ warmth and social skills — not only do they take a good care of their INTJ partners, but they also make their life easier by helping them deal with the outside world.
 Another big plus is that ESFJs like their lives planned, structured and organized, just like INTJs.

 INTJ and ISFJ

 When it comes to love and relationships, ISFJs are pretty much like an introverted version of ESFJ (see above) and the issues they have with INTJs are very similar.
 ISFJs will work hard to satisfy their partners hoping to get the same in return but end up disappointed when absent-minded INTJs can’t meet their emotional needs.

 In addition, ISFJs are very conservative and respect traditions while INTJs question everything and couldn’t be bothered with conventions — a tendency that makes ISFJs very uncomfortable.